gihanmarasingha/autogradinglean/README.md

 System](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-course-to-a-classroom#supported-lmses)
 (e.g. Canvas, Moodle), though it first needs to be given access be the administrator of your LMS.

 If that doesn't work, there is a manual alternative.
-Begin by getting a list of student identifiers, names, email addresses, or candidate numbers from your student record system, ideally as a CSV file.
+Begin by getting a list of candidate identifiers, names, and email addresses from your student record system, ideally as a CSV file.

-These can be uploaded to GitHub Classroom and used as roster identifiers via 'Update Students' in the Students tab of each classroom.
+The list of candidate identifiers can be uploaded to GitHub Classroom and used as student identifiers via the 'Update Students' in the Students tab of each classroom.

-The list of students on a module may change with time.
+The list of students enrolled on a course may change with time as students join and leave the course.
 Therefore, it is advisable to periodically reconcile the GitHub roster with your student record system.
-To do this, first download the GitHub Classroom roster as a CSV file using the 'Download' button in the 'Students' tab of your classroom, then use a tool such as Excel to find differences between the roster and the list of students provided by your institution's student record system.

-**I SHOULD WRITE A SCRIPT TO DO THIS**
+The tools provided by this package enable this reconciliation.

-## Establishing the roster mapping
+### Establishing the roster mapping

 Each submission of an assignment and each grade is associated with a GitHub account.
 For these submissions and grades to be meaningful in an academic context, there must be a mapping between